learn

 Common Mobility Mistakes Athletes Make (and How to Avoid Them)

-woman working out - Mobility Exercises For Athletes
+person running - Mobility Exercises For Athletes

 Athletes often confuse flexibility with mobility, focusing on static stretching rather than dynamic movement.
 While flexibility helps with muscle length, mobility involves joint strength and control, which are more critical for performance.